 There this traditional Javanese Joglo house at Dago Dream Park.
 It’s a beautiful wooden house, only there’s an amusing peculiarity: the house is upside down.
 Complete with a set of furniture that also defies gravity.

-The upside down house is fun to explore.
+The upside-down house is fun to explore.
 This is where tourists can get more creative with the pictures.
-Try all sort of different poses – imagination is only the limit.
+Try all sorts of different poses – imagination is only the limit.

 Although it’s captivating to explore.
 The vast and hilly terrain of Dago Dream Park could be a nightmare for one’s feet.
 Luckily the park has Wara Wiri Bus.
 Hop on to this brightly decorated vehicle.
 The bus will bring visitors on a dreamy trip through the tall trees of Dago Dream Park.